-Attitudes at start Attitudes at end Reservoir of research of research (uninformed) (informed) starting points, Reinforced by info on high Tried and tested water source quantities of water they supply providing more 'natural' water Reservoirs are the preferred supply-side solution.
-However, there is a desire for Concerns about disruption and costs No corresponding product Info about low operation cost water companies to take involved in construction and long term reliability testing.
-Most common further action to address water scarcity while reservoirs are being built.
-Create positive environmental Negative impacts for local wildlife
+Attitudes at start Attitudes at end Reservoir of research of research (uninformed) (informed) starting points Reinforced by info on high Tried and tested water source quantities of water they supply providing more 'natural' water Reservoirs are the preferred supply-side solution.
+However, there is a desire for No corresponding product Concerns about disruption and costs Info about low operation cost water companies to take involved in construction testing. and long term reliability Most common further action to address water scarcity while reservoirs are being built.